Raimonds Vējonis: Personal life

 In 1986, he married Iveta Vējone, a teacher and former first lady.
 The couple have two sons, Ivo and Nauris.

-Vējonis is a Baltic pagan.
-He speaks fluent Russian and decent English in addition to Latvian.
+Vejonis speaks fluent Russian and decent English in addition to Latvian.

 Health problems

-On 18 January 2016 Vējonis was hospitalized.
+On 18 January 2016, Vējonis was hospitalized.
 He was first transported to the Toxicology and Sepsis Clinic of the Riga East Clinical University Hospital branch Gaiļezers, but a day later was transferred to the Latvian Cardiology Center at Pauls Stradiņš Clinical University Hospital.
 The press counselor of the president initially did not disclose the nature of the illness and suggested that the president had a viral infection.
-However independent medical experts theorized that Vējonis probably had an infective endocarditis.
-On January 20 Vējonis underwent emergency open heart surgery to eliminate the source of infection in which the heart valve damaged by sepsis was replaced with an artificial heart valve.
+However, independent medical experts theorized that Vējonis probably had an infective endocarditis.
+On 20 January Vējonis underwent emergency open heart surgery to eliminate the source of infection in which the heart valve damaged by sepsis was replaced with an artificial heart valve.
 Later on unnamed sources told the press that the illness was likely caused by untreated tonsillitis, the press counselor of the president, while still refusing to disclose exact diagnosis, confirmed that the president had been having issues with his throat and his voice had been very hoarse.

-Vējonis left hospital on February 26 to undergo physical therapy at National Rehabilitation Center "Vaivari".
+Vējonis left hospital on 26 February to undergo physical therapy at National Rehabilitation Center "Vaivari".
 He was reported to be doing some work during his illness, but fully resumed his official duties on 30 March after spending more than two months recovering.